 currants(May be presentGluten, Peanuts, Tree Nuts, Sesame, Milk, Soy)

-roasted almonds(ContainsTree NutsMay be presentGluten, Peanuts, Tree Nuts, Sesame, Milk, Soy)
+roasted almonds(ContainsTree NutsMay be presentGluten, Peanuts, Sesame, Milk, Soy)

 Preheat the oven to 220ºC/200ºC fan-forced.
 Cut the cauliflower into 2cm florets.
 Thinly slice the brown onion (see ingredients list).
 Thinly slice the carrot (unpeeled).
 Finely chop the garlic (or use a garlic press).
-TIP: Cut the veggies to the correct size so they cook in the allocated time.
+TIP: Cut the cauliflower to size so it cooks in time.

 Place the cauliflower on an oven tray lined with baking paper.
-Drizzle with olive oil and season with a pinch of salt and pepper.
+Drizzle with olive oil and season with salt and pepper.
 Toss to coat.
 Roast until tender and brown around the edges, 20-25 minutes.

 While the cauliflower is roasting, heat a large frying pan over a medium-high heat with a drizzle of olive oil.
-Add the onion and carrot and cook, stirring, until the onion is soft, 5 minutes.
-Add another drizzle of olive oil, the Bengal curry paste (see ingredients list), garlic, Mumbai spice blend and a pinch of chilli flakes (if using) and cook, stirring, until fragrant, 1 minute.
+Add the onion and carrot and cook, stirring, until softened, 5 minutes.
+Add another drizzle of olive oil, the Bengal curry paste, garlic, Mumbai spice blend and a pinch of chilli flakes (if using) and cook, stirring, until fragrant, 1 minute.

 Add the basmati rice and currants to the frying pan and stir to coat.
-Add the warm water and the crumbled vegetable stock.
+Add the warm water and vegetable stock powder.
 Stir to dissolve the stock, then bring to the boil.
-Cover, reduce the heat to medium-low.
+Cover with a lid and reduce the heat to medium-low.
 Cook for 10 minutes, then remove the pan from the heat and keep covered until the rice is tender and the water is absorbed, 10 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

-Divide the roast cauliflower biryani between bowls and top with Greek yoghurt.
-Sprinkle with the reserved coriander leaves.
+Divide the roasted cauliflower biryani between bowls and top with the yoghurt.
+Sprinkle with the reserved coriander.